A portion of this content was originally published on New York Law Journal.

 “In determining whether conduct should be deemed medical malpractice or ordinary negligence, the critical factor is the nature of the duty owed to the plaintiff that the defendant is alleged to have breached (see Jeter v New York Presbyt.
 Hosp., 172 AD3d 1338, 1339, 101 N.Y.S.3d 411; Pacio v Franklin Hosp., 63 AD3d 1130, 882 N.Y.S.2d 247).
 A negligent act or omission by a health care provider that constitutes medical treatment or bears a substantial relationship to the rendition of medical treatment by a licensed physician to a particular patient constitutes medical malpractice (see Davis v South Nassau Communities Hosp., 26 NY3d 563, 580-581, 26 N.Y.S.3d 231, 46 N.E.3d 614; Rabinovitch v Maimonides Med.
 Ctr., 179 AD3d 88, 93, 113 N.Y.S.3d 198).

-Here, the defendant established, prima facie, that the conduct at issue derived from the duty owed to plaintiff by the defendant as a result of the physician-patient relationship and was substantially related to the plaintiff’s medical treatment (see Scott v Uljanov, 74 NY2d 673, 675, 541 N.E.2d 398, 543 N.Y.S.2d 369; Estate of Bell v WSNCHS N., Inc., 153 AD3d 498, 499- 500, 59 N.Y.S.3d 475).
+Here, the defendant established, prima facie, that the conduct at issue derived from the duty owed to plaintiff by the defendant as a result of the physician-patient relationship and was substantially related to the the medical treatment of the plaintiff (see Scott v Uljanov, 74 NY2d 673, 675, 541 N.E.2d 398, 543 N.Y.S.2d 369; Estate of Bell v WSNCHS N., Inc., 153 AD3d 498, 499- 500, 59 N.Y.S.3d 475).
 In opposition, the plaintiff failed to raise a question of fact as to whether the allegations sound in ordinary negligence. “

 As appellate court opinions have shown the distinction between medical malpractice and negligence is a subtle one, for medical malpractice is but a species of negligence for which no rigid analytical line separates the two.
 However, the difference between the two has often decided the fate of an action based on SOL grounds.